josesousaribeiro/xai-analyses/README.md

 Full article publication link: < - >

 Repository:

-In this repository you can download all the datasets needed to perform the analysis available on the notebook links below:
+In this repository you can download all the datasets needed to perform the analysis available on the notebook (Google Colab) links below:

 Notebook of dataset_31: